SFTP Connections

 Name Enter a descriptive name for your connection.

-Host Enter the hostname of the SFTP server.
+Host Enter the host name of the SFTP server.
 It is provided by the server administrator or the relevant documentation.

 Port Enter the network port used for the SFTP connection.
 The default SFTP port is 22, but it might vary depending on the server configuration.